psevestre/openid-fapi/Financial_API_WD_002.md

 such, the security profiles of the authorization framework protecting these APIs are also different.

-This profile describes security provisions for the server and client that are appropriate for Read and Write access by defining the measures to mitigate:
+This profile describes security provisions for the server and client that are appropriate for read and write access by defining the measures to mitigate:
 * attacks that leverage the weak binding of endpoints in [RFC6749] (e.g. malicious endpoint attacks, IdP mix-up attacks),
 * attacks that modify authorization requests and responses unprotected in [RFC6749] by leveraging OpenID Connect's Hybrid Flow that returns an ID Token in the authorization response.